k4cg/nichtparasoup/docs/web_api/status/server.md

 ### `count`

-- who often was the server reset during it's life time
+- how often was the server reset during it's life time
 - type: integer

 ### `since`

-- how may seconds ago was the last reset
+- how many seconds ago was the last reset
 - type: integer